-It can be hard to imagine that anyone would deliberately want to harm an elderly person, but unfortunately, elder abuse does occur.
+Help spread the word for World Elder Abuse Awareness Day on June 15.
+It can be hard to imagine that anyone would deliberately want to harm an elderly person, but unfortunately, elder abuse is a widespread problem.
 Some instances of elder abuse are intended to exploit the person financially; you’ve probably heard of scams targeting seniors.
-In other cases, caretakers simply don’t provide the basic necessities, like nutritious food, appropriate medication, safety, or assistance with hygiene.
-Help spread the word this June 15, which is World Elder Abuse Awareness Day.
+In other cases, it’s simple negligence: Caregivers don’t provide the basic necessities, like nutritious food, appropriate medication, safety, or assistance with hygiene.
 If you see something, say something.

 How to Observe World Elder Abuse Awareness Day